cortexlabs/cortex/docs/deployments/predictors.md

 Your API can accept requests with different types of payloads such as `JSON`-parseable, `bytes` or `starlette.datastructures.FormData` data.
 Navigate to the [API requests](#api-requests) section to learn about how headers can be used to change the type of `payload` that is passed into your `predict` function.

-Your API can be configured to respond with different response payload types such as `JSON`-parseable, `string`, `bytes` objects, and more.
+Your API can be configured to respond with different types of payload such as `JSON`-parseable, `string`, and `bytes` objects.
 Navigate to the [API responses](#api-responses) section to learn about how your API can respond with different response codes and content-types.

 ### Examples